Is 479 a good credit score?

 Either way, if you are able to get approved for a credit card, you must make your payments on time and keep your balance below 30% of your credit limit.

 Can you get a personal loan with a credit score of 479?

-Very few lenders will approve you for a personal loan with a 479 credit score.
+Very few personal loan lenders will approve you for a personal loan with a 479 credit score.
 However, there are some that work with bad credit borrowers.
 But, personal loans from these lenders come with high interest rates.